Maestro Salieri

 Exhibition marking the bicentenary of the death of Antonio Salieri

-Moravian Museum in collaboration with the National Heritage Institute
+Moravian Museum in collaboration with the National Heritage Institut

 The exhibition is held under the patronage of